 My own reading was that at the beginning (for all of the two months that he served as a double agent before Voldemort’s first defeat) Snape’s contact was one of the Board of Governors.
 This may have been Lucius Malfoy even as far back as that time.
 But the contact at that point could have been one of Voldemort’s other followers from the older generation.
 The likelihood of there being a DE, or Voldemort sympathizer on the Hogwarts Board of Governors during VoldWar I is hardly a major stretch of the imagination.
-He had adopted the standard pureblood supremacist rhetoric, which had been around a lot longer than he had, and a great many people believed that he was sincere about it.
+He had adopted the standard pureblood isolationist rhetoric, which had been around a lot longer than he had, and a great many people believing that he was sincere about it.

 In the interim after Voldemort’s defeat, it was in Dumbledore’s best interests to keep the communication lines to Voldemort’s old organization open, in order to track developments in case any of its members got empire-building notions of their own.
 He may, in fact, have been requested to do so by the Ministry, but it is more likely that he took the job on voluntarily.